alexprengere/product/README.md

 # product

-Cartesian product with objective function to minimize.
+Cartesian product with an objective function to minimize.

-With no extra parameter, the minimized function relates to the sum of the indices of the elements.
+By default, the sum of returned elements.

 ```python
 >>> from product import product